Ryuji-Hazama/LegacyVsModern/README.md

-# LegacyVsModern
+# Legacy vs Modern

-I will compare old (legacy) language and modern language in this repository.
+I will dig into depth of programming legacy as a "Digital Archaeologist".

+## Overview

+- In this repository, "Legacy" means